Connect with us

 Tactile wearables

-Thanks to this technology, cases of strains, twists, and back injuries can be greatly reduced on site.
-It also boosts a worker’s capacity and endurance, thus adding to the overall site productivity.
+Thanks to this technology, cases of strains, twists, and back injuries can be reduced on-site.
+It also boosts a worker’s capacity and endurance, thus adding to the overall site productivity

 Sensing wearables

-Unlike the tactile wearables, which observe situations on the body of a worker, sensing wearables are designed to monitor the biological, environmental, and physical conditions of a worker.
+Unlike tactile wearables, which observe situations on a worker’s body, sensing wearables are designed to monitor the biological, environmental, and physical conditions of a worker.

 These devices are designed to study data using edge computing and to caution the worker of dangerous situations that can lead to an accident.